-The dblook utility generates all of the following objects when generating the DDL for a database:
+The dblook utility generates all of the following objects when generating the DDL for a database.

 - Checks

 - Functions

 - Indexes

 - Jar files

 - Keys (primary, foreign, and unique)

 - Schemas

 - Stored procedures

 - Triggers

 - Tables

 - Views

+- Roles

+- User-defined types

+- User-defined aggregates

-Note: When dblook runs against a database that has jar files installed, it will create a new directory, called DERBYJARS, within the current directory, and that is where it will keep copies of all of the jars it encounters.
-In order to run the generated DDL as a script, this DERBYJARS directory must either 1) exist within the directory in which it was created, or 2) be moved manually to another directory, in which case the path in the generated DDL file must be manually changed to reflect to the new location.
+When dblook runs against a database that has jar files installed, it creates a new directory, called DERBYJARS, within the current directory, where it keeps copies of all of the jar files it encounters.
+In order to run the generated DDL as a script, this DERBYJARS directory must either dblook examples

+- · Exist within the directory in which it was created, or - Be moved manually to another directory, in which case the path in the generated DDL file must be manually changed to reflect to the new location

-The dblook utility ignores any objects that have system schemas (for example, SYS, SYSIBM), since DDL is not able to directly create nor modify system objects.
+The dblook utility ignores any objects that have system schemas (for example, SYS), since DDL is not able to directly create or modify system objects.